tdd/devfest-es2026/sections/beyond.md

 Quite like C#'s `using`, Python's `with` or Java's try-with-resources: disposes of the resource in a guaranteed way when the scope or closure is discarded.

 Exists in synchronous and asynchronous variants.
-Based on two new well-known symbols (`Symbol.dispose` et `Symbol.asyncDispose`), supported out-of-the-box by timers and streams.
+Based on two new well-known symbols (`Symbol.dispose` and `Symbol.asyncDispose`), supported out-of-the-box by timers and streams.

 ```js
 async function copy4K(s1, s2) {